-With the development of a new Career & Student Success Center, the Portland Commons Residence Hall, and Residential Quad on the University of Southern Maine (USM) Portland campus, we are in the process of reviewing options to create additional structured parking on campus.
+With the development of a new McGoldrick Center for Career & Student Success, the Portland Commons Residence Hall, and Residential Quad on the University of Southern Maine (USM) Portland campus, we are in the process of reviewing options to create additional structured parking on campus.

 In July of 2020, the University hired Desman Design Management of Boston to design a new parking garage.
 Desman’s first order of business is to conduct a site evaluation of possible locations to add a structured parking facility on campus, and that process is currently underway.